 Continue north along the main street to leave town.
 After 1.9km, where there's a small round building with a pointed roof, take the right fork here.

 The footbridge for pilgrims over the AVE tracks is now open so the Camino has returned to its old route down to the reservoir.

-From Embalse you can either follow the official Camino on a track up the hill away from the road or you can also continue on the road (N-630) all the way to Cañaveral (slightly shorter).Cañaveral
+ALTERNATIVE: From Embalse you can continue on the road (N-630) all the way to Cañaveral (slightly shorter).Cañaveral

 Ascent: 216m Descent: -148m

 There is some confusion about the route immediately after Cañaveral.
 Following the main road north until you see yellow arrows directing you on to a lane on the left.
 (There are signs for other hiking routes around here 'Caminos Naturales' - do not be tempted to follow them!)
 This ascend gently at first and then more steeply before descending to a road which you cross and veer right to pass through the car park of a strip joint (El Puerto, does not give pilgrim discounts and in any case doesn’t open until long after your bedtime), then veering left to follow the yellow arrows on a path through a wood.